 - to assist the directors in planning, implementing and maintaining good corporate governance practice.

-- to act as an advisor to the board in respect of the corporate matters;
+- to act as an advisor to the Board in respect of the corporate matters;

 - to provide support to the directors in maintaining statutory registers and records, timely filing of documents required by law, preparing for meetings of members and directors;

-- to disseminate timely information by ensuring the board’s decisions are properly carried out, communicated to promote feedback to the board; and
+- to disseminate timely information by ensuring the board's decisions are properly carried out, communicated to promote feedback to the Board; and

-- to induct new board members.
+- to induct new members to the Board.

 - to communicate adequately with the company's members; and